project-poodle/poodle/design.md

   - Tablet information is removed from Scheme when the Record is stored in SSTable

-- Group
+- Bucket
-  - All Groups of the same Consensus ID, same Domain, and same Tablet are stored in the same groups of SSTable
+  - All Buckets of the same Consensus ID, same Domain, and same Tablet are stored in the same groups of SSTable
-  - Group information is stored in the Scheme field of a Record in SSTable
+  - Bucket information is stored in the Scheme field of a Record in SSTable